naoina/kocha/docs/template.md

 You can change the default layout by `AppConfig.DefaultLayout` in `config/app.go`.

 Also multiple layout files are supported.
-To use another layout instead of the default layout, set any layout name to `c.Layout` of Controller.
+To use another layout instead of the default layout, set any layout name to `c.Layout` of Context.

 For example, layout name set to `sub`, and when templates and Controller are following.